powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 > Current algorithm does not model HVDC flow yet.

-> This decomposition does not reflects the exact reality of how electric flows act on a real network, but it
+> This decomposition does not reflect the exact reality of how electric flows act on a real network, but it
 > is a useful approximation needed for some cross zonal coordination processes.

 ## Algorithm description